srinivasrepo/GIT-COMMANDS/README.md

 install: git-scm ,
 open: git bash,
-check: git --version,
+git --version : check ,
-for list items: ls,
+ls : for list items ,
-create new file in local repo : touch file-name, to sow git commit changes or log data : git log, to add file : git add file-name or git add . to remove file : git rm file-name or git rm .
+touch file-name :create new file in local repo , git log : to show git all commits changes or log data , git add file-name or git add . : (to add file or add all) , git rm file-name or git rm . : (to remove file or all) , git push : (to push your latest changes from local repo to remote repo) , git pull : (to pull or get latest changes from remote repo to local repo) , git branch : (to list all your branches), git checkout branch-name : (to create and switch to branch by a single command) , git checkout master : (to get back to master branch ), git stash : (save changes that you dont want to commit immediately), git merge branch-name : (to merge branch with master), git reset or git reset --hard first-five-letters-of-commit-id: (to reset i.ego back to before the commit permanently), git remote : (to check what remote source you have),